Vision Sensor Simulation¶

 RangeSensor

-Camera is a device that corresponds to a video camera.
-It retrieves two-dimensional image data continuously at a constant frame rate.
+Camera is a device corresponding to a video camera.
+It continuously acquires 2D image data at a constant frame rate.

-RangeSensor is a device assuming a three-dimensional measurement device using laser.
-Normally, it outputs one-dimensional distance data equivalent to one line measurement.
-Some devices are capable of outputting a two-dimensional distance data like a depth map output from RangeCamera.
+RangeSensor is a device that assumes a 3D measurement device using lasers.
+It typically outputs one-dimensional distance data measured for one line.
+Some can output two-dimensional distance data similar to the depth map of RangeCamera.

-These vision sensors are common sensors that are mounted in a robot and have a great demand for simulations.
-How to simulate these sensors in Choreonoid is explained below:
+These types of vision sensors are common sensors mounted on robots, and there is high demand for their simulation.
+Below, we explain how to simulate these sensors in Choreonoid.

-To use a vision sensor, the sensor that you want to use in the body model must be defined as a device.
+To use vision sensors, the sensors you want to use must first be defined as devices in the body model.

 Vision Simulator¶